 Many clients elect to have their pet microchipped while he or she is being spayed, neutered, or having their teeth cleaned, or for some other reason they are going to be anesthetized.

-The cost is less than $50 for the microchip and about $14 or so for initial registration of the microship’s serial number.
+The cost is less than $55 for the microchip and initial registration of the microship’s serial number is either free or a small fee depending on the brand used.
 Note that Assistance animals – dogs that assist the handicapped – can be enrolled in the recovery program for free.
 Still not sure about microchipping?
 Consider the following statistics from the Humane Society of the United States:

 - Every year, between 8 and 10 million dogs and cats enter U.S. shelters.

 - Some 4 to 5 million of these animals that enter the shelter system are eventually euthanized because there are not enough homes for them.

 - Less than 5% of cats and 14% of dogs that enter the shelter system will be reunited with their owners.